Every restaurant wants the same thing in 2026: more customers, more often.

 Optimize Your Google Business Profile

-Claim and verify your Google Business Profile.
-Add clear categories such as "pizza restaurant", "casual dining", or "steakhouse".
+Claim and verify your profile.
+Add clear categories like "pizza restaurant" or "casual dining."
 Upload high-quality photos of food, interior, exterior, and menu.
-Keep opening hours accurate, including holidays.
-Respond to reviews, both good and bad, with a calm, professional tone.
+Keep hours accurate—including holidays.
+Respond to reviews, good and bad, with a calm, professional tone.

 Encourage Reviews the Smart Way